European motorbike insurance

 • your passport – it must have at least six months left to run

-• Motorbike travel insurance documents and an EHIC or GHIC card that gives you access to state-provided healthcare – taking and using the card if necessary can be a requirement of your travel-insurance policy, so it’s a good idea to take it with you
+• European motorcycle travel insurance documents and an EHIC or GHIC card that gives you access to state-provided healthcare.
+Using an EHIC/GHIC card can be a requirement of your travel-insurance policy, so it’s a good idea to take it with you

-• a European Accident Statement – this is a standard form that you complete at the scene of an accident to make it easier to process insurance claims, although it’s not compulsory to carry one with you
+• a European Accident Statement – this is a standard form that you complete at the scene of an accident to make it easier to process insurance claims.
+However, it’s not compulsory to carry one with you

-From 2022, you’ll need to apply for a European Travel Information and Authorisation System (ETIAS) visa waiver to ride your motorbike in Europe.
+Since 2022, you need to apply for a European Travel Information and Authorisation System (ETIAS) visa waiver to ride your motorbike in Europe.
 It’s similar to the ESTA needed to get into the US and should cost around £6.

 What else should I know before riding in Europe?